Tournament |

 *Open to all TSPGA Members and Associates

-**All Apprentice Eligibility is determined by the TSPGA Tournament Committee**
+**All Associates Eligibility is determined by the TSPGA Tournament Committee**

 TRI-STATE PGA SECTION